I recently published an article on LinkedIn about the critical need for CIOs to communicate value in the executive suite and the boardroom.

 And that means that there's just too much "tech" and not enough "executive."
 Too much discussion of technologies, tools, and initiatives - and not enough of the compelling story that demonstrates what you have - and can deliver.

-That's the biggest - and most consistent - issue that I see in CIO resumes.
+That's the biggest - and most consistent - issue that I see in the CIO Resume.
 Far too many don't present an executive career at an executive level.

-That's not only CIO resumes, of course - far too many executive resumes across the C-suite are primarily focused on duties and responsibilities, and not on differentiators and accomplishments.
+That's not only the CIO resume, of course - far too many executive resumes across the C-suite are primarily focused on duties and responsibilities, and not on differentiators and accomplishments.

 But the problem is greater for technology leaders.
 Because - while a bland CFO resume may be, well, bland, it's largely comprehensible.

 For a technology executive?
 Not so much.
 If the resume defaults to acronyms, tools, certifications and other highly technical details, the reader may very well not "get" the resume - or the candidate's - value.
 At all.
 There's no way to differentiate one technology executive career from another if both CIO resumes are collections of slightly different acronyms.

 And differentiation is the key job that the CIO resume needs to do.
 Because the CEO needs to know that you're not only great - but a great fit to solve his problems.
 The best way to do that is to be certain that one uses technical jargon sparingly, and always in support of strategic business goals.
 Finding that balance takes time - but it's critical in creating a resume that clearly conveys what you bring to the table.